JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-28-Todoist-Console-Client.md

 ### Config

 I have prepared some config file.
 So far you can set your token and emojis there, but I hope it will grow a bit.
-You can set your token by passing it to json file, or I have prepared a command for you 🎀.
+You can set your token by passing it to JSON file, or I have prepared a command for you 🎀.
 It will load config, change it and save it again.

-*  **to set the token** use ``` todoist --set-token your_token```
+*  **To set the token** use ``` todoist --set-token your_token```.

 ### Make it work!

 Below are some basic commands.
-Remember that I'm still developing this project in my free time.You will probably see some differences.
-The most up-to-date version will be on [github](https://github.com/JakubSzwajka/todoist_console_client) so check out readme file.
+Remember that I'm still developing this project in my free time.
+You will probably see some differences.
+The most up-to-date version will be on [GitHub](https://github.com/JakubSzwajka/todoist_console_client) so check out README file.

-*  **to get tasks** that are/were for today and those overdue use ``` todoist list```
+* **To get tasks** that are/were for today and those overdue use ``` todoist list```.
-*  **to add task** with default date value as current day, you don't have to use --date flag.
-In case you want to specify date use YYYY-MM-DD format. ```todoist --add "name of your task" --date yyy-mm-dd```
+* **To add task** with default date value as current day, you don't have to use --date flag.
+In case you want to specify date use YYYY-MM-DD format. ```todoist --add "name of your task" --date yyy-mm-dd```.
-* **to complete task** ```todoist --complete id_of_task```
+* **To complete task** ```todoist --complete id_of_task```.